-Clinicians, Educators, Researchers: Free (for use in daily sessions with clients)
+Clinicians, Educators, Researchers: Free for personal use (in sessions with clients)

 Lingraphica offers three dedicated communication devices for adults with aphasia.
 All three devices are backed by research and reimbursable by Medicare and many private insurances.
 The laptop model, the AllTalk, is also available with EyeGaze technology to help individuals with physical limitations who need a hands-free device to communicate.
 The two tablet models, the TouchTalk and the MiniTalk, are designed for a mobile and active lifestyle while providing an easy way to communicate.
 All devices come with specialized new source, 17 voices, email and instant messaging capabilities, and therapy activities to help strengthen speech and language skills.

 Lingraphica SmallTalk is a family of free apps for practicing speech and communicating on the go.
 Common graphic icons, phrases, and videos help adults with aphasia communicate whatever they need.

 Lingraphica’s TalkPath Therapy platform provides more than 11,500 speech, language, and cognitive exercises and a specialized news source for adults with aphasia.
 Designed by clinicians and backed by Lingraphica’s research, the site is free to use from the Web or the TalkPath Therapy app.
 Clinicians can also link accounts with their clients and manage their plans of care straight from the app or computer.

 Proloquo2Go is an Augmentative and Alternative Communication (AAC) application for iPad, iPhone and iPod touch that provides a “voice” for people who have difficulty speaking or cannot speak at all.
 It is suitable for children, teenagers and adults who need symbol support to communicate.